aicis/fresco/doc/source/quickstart.rst

     double dist = Math.sqrt(bigInteger.doubleValue());

-Here we take the existing application, DistanceDemo, and run it with a single party using the dummy protocol suite.
+Here we take the existing application, ``DistanceDemo``, and run it with a single party using the dummy protocol suite.
 This can run directly in your own tests.

-Congratulations on running your first FRESCO application.
+Congratulations on running your first FRESCO application!

-If you want to see this run on multiple parties, the above example can be modified to include two parties running on the same machine.
+If you want to see this run with multiple parties, the above example can be modified to include two parties running on the same machine.

 .. sourcecode:: java